oracle/node-oracledb/package/README.md

 # Package Installation

-- As part of an `npm install` that uses the created package, the `package.json` install script runs `install.js` to check the availability of a binary module for the current Node.js version and operating system architecture.
+- When running `npm install` with the created package, the `package.json` install script runs `install.js` to check the availability of a binary module for the current Node.js version and operating system architecture.

+- If installation succeeds, space conscious users can then run `npm run prune` which removes pre-built binaries for all other architectures.

-  If a suitable binary is not available, installation will fail.
-Users must then compile node-oracledb using source code from GitHub.
+- If `npm install` fails because a suitable binary is not available, users must then compile node-oracledb using source code from GitHub.
 Alternatively a different version of node-oracledb, Node.js, or different operating system may have a suitable pre-built binary available.
 See https://github.com/oracle/node-oracledb/releases for information about Node.js versions and pre-built node-oracledb binaries.

-- After install, space conscious users can run `npm run prune` which removes pre-built binaries for all other architectures.

 The
 [`package.json`](https://github.com/oracle/node-oracledb/blob/master/package.json)